 Learning begins where imagination becomes tangible.

-From this conviction, Johannes Glaser of Ingenieurbüro Glaser and Adrian Siebing, lecturer for New Web Technologies at the Service-centric Networking (SNET) group at the Technical University of Berlin, met in the electronics lab in Nordheim.
+From this conviction, Johannes Glaser of Ingenieurbüro Glaser and Adrian Siebing, lecturer for New Web Technologies at the Service-centric Networking (SNET) group of Technical University of Berlin, met in the electrical lab in Nordheim.

-Amid prototypes, tools and creative ideas, Johannes Glaser handed over a professional fifth-generation MakerBot 3D printer to the group.
+Amid prototypes, tools and creative ideas, Johannes Glaser handed over a professional 5th-generation MakerBot 3D printer to the department.

-This device gives students direct access to additive manufacturing—beyond theoretical concepts.
-Complex industrial projects at the group can now be not only conceived but also made tangible within student projects.
-The ability to realize one’s own ideas directly builds a practical bridge between teaching and research.
-Students gain not only initial experience in 3D printing but also mindsets and workflows that characterize innovative development processes.
+This device gives students direct access to additive manufacturing-beyond theoretical concepts.
+Complex industry projects at the department can now be not only conceptually developed within student projects but also made practically tangible.
+The ability to realize one's own ideas directly creates a practice-oriented bridge between teaching and research.
+In addition to first experiences in 3D printing, students acquire mindsets and working methods characteristic of innovative development processes.

-The entire group, led by Prof. Dr. Axel Küpper, sincerely thanks for this valuable contribution to practice-oriented education.
+The entire department under the direction of Prof. Dr. Axel Küpper sincerely thanks for this valuable contribution to practice-oriented education.